dzuk-mutant/InternetTime/readme.md

 # Internet Time

+**[Go to this package](https://github.com/dzuk-mutant/internet-time-elm) for a much better version of this module that's compatible with more recent Elm versions.**

 The Elm module nobody asked for.
 Convert `Time` into Internet Time, both as Internet Time units (like beat and centibeat) and as properly-formatted strings for display.

 It's pretty small, there's just one file and the documentation is all there.